 Effective Advance Care Planning: Skills Building for the Entire Organization was designed to expand the workforce of skilled professionals trained to promote and facilitate advance care planning in all care settings.
 The courses detail critical components of advance care planning in the context of the new Medicare reimbursement.
 24/7 ONLINE TRAINING.
 Learn more.

 Culturally Congruent Care

 Providing culturally congruent care is key to the delivery of person-centered care.
 Our Building Bridges workshop is a unique opportunity for healthcare professionals to explore their own cultural biases, the role culture and ethnicity play at end of life, and role-play culturally sensitive discussions about palliative medicine and end-of-life care with patients and their families.
 The next training will be scheduled soon.
 Sign up for our interest list.

 POLST: It Starts with a Conversation is the gold-standard in POLST education.
-This two-day train-the-trainer course uses the standardized California POLST training curriculum, and includes a series of educational modules and interactive exercises designed to increase competence with the POLST Paradigm.
-Next Training: October 19-20, 2016
+This two-day train-the-trainer course uses the standardized California POLST training curriculum and includes a series of educational modules and interactive exercises designed to increase competence with the POLST Paradigm.
+The next training will be announced soon!

 Working With POLST For Professionals is a 3-hour online self-paced course designed to help the healthcare professional understand the role and value of the POLST form, and how to employ it in documenting and honoring patient wishes.
 24/7 ONLINE TRAINING.
 Learn more.

 Pediatric Webinar Series – CCCC offers a Pediatric Webinar Series presented in collaboration with Pennsylvania’s Pediatric Palliative Care Coalition (PPCC) and Greater Illinois Pediatric Palliative Care Coalition (GIPPCC).
 Learn more.